Reconstruct a Delegation Chain

 You can reconstruct and verify any delegation chain from stored receipts without operator cooperation.
 All you need are the JWT strings and the DIDs.

-If the operator has provided the bundle file:
+If the operator has already provided bundle.json, use that directly.

-Or assemble manually from JWT strings provided by the operator:
+Or assemble a bundle manually from JWT strings:

 {